Students are enrolled in a fully accredited private school.

 You will need a PC or Macintosh computer, a high-speed internet connection, and a standard web browser.
 Ignitia does support tablets/iPads, however, it is important to note that Ignitia is tablet “friendly”, not tablet “compatible.”
 For example: Resizing.
 The screen doesn’t adjust to the device since Ignitia is not a mobile application.
 If you are you using an iPad you might want to keep these things in mind:

-Flash compatibility.
 Although we have moved primarily to Html5, there are still flash elements within Ignitia.
 As iPads are not themselves able to utilize flash, students could experience issues particularly in foreign language courses.
 In some cases a flash-enabled browser may need to be installed.

 We have some known issues with older iOS versions causing an irregular and random issue where students may get a “low on e-cash” message even though the school does not utilize e-cash.
 Additionally some older versions of iPads may not have, or be able to have, the latest supported web browser versions.

 Sometimes, students have trouble logging into Ignitia, as tablets tend to capitalize the first letter typed in the password that you cannot see.
 This is not a large issue, but can be frustrating to students.